dwiddo/average-minimum-distance/docs/source/index.rst

 Welcome to average-minimum-distance's documentation!
 ====================================================

-Read below to get started with amd, or follow the links below for more details about specific tasks.
+Read below to get started with amd, or follow these links for more details about specific tasks.

 .. toctree::